Aquifer Recharge and Aquifer Storage and Recovery

-- If injectate is not disinfected pathogens may enter an aquifer.
+- Pathogens may enter aquifers if water is not disinfected prior to injection.
 Some states allow injection of raw water and treated effluent.
 In these states, the fate of microbes and viruses in an aquifer is relevant.

-- When water is disinfected prior to injection, disinfection byproducts can form in situ.
+- Disinfection byproducts can form in the aquifer if water is disinfected prior to injection.
 Soluble organic carbon should be removed from the injectate before disinfection.
-If not, a chlorinated disinfectant may react with the carbon to form contaminating compounds.
-These contaminants include trihalomethanes and haloacetic acids.
+If not, chlorinated disinfectants may react with the carbon to form contaminating compounds.
+Contaminants include trihalomethanes and haloacetic acids.

 - Carbonate precipitation in carbonate aquifers can clog wells when the injectate is not sufficiently acidic.

-Some tested ASR operations had manganese and iron concentrations exceeding National Secondary Drinking Water Regulations.
+EPA is aware of some ASR operations that have exceeded the National Primary Drinking Water Regulations for arsenic and the National Secondary Drinking Water Regulations for iron and manganese.
 Additionally, the presence of disinfection byproducts has occurred in USDWs due to ASR activities.
-EPA is not aware of exceedances of applicable primary drinking water standards.

 AR and ASR injection can have positive impacts on USDWs.
 Recharge into aquifers of poor quality water has, in some cases, improved ambient water quality.